SkylineCommunications/dataminer-docs/connector-help/connector_help/Harris_Spacetrack_4000E.md

 ### General

-This is the default page of the driver.
+This is the default page of the connector.
 It displays general information about the device.

 ### Monitor Control